Iravukku Aayiram Kangal: Plot

 Bharath (Arulnithi) is a taxi driver who is in love with Suseela (Mahima Nambiar), a nurse.
 He is a fan of writer Vyjayanthi (Lakshmy Ramakrishnan).
-Once, she rides in his taxi and notices a man and his bike.
-She tells Bharath that her late husband had the same bike and died, so she is investigating his death.
-One evening, when Suseela returns from a wedding in a cab, the driver misbehaves with her.
-Ganesh (Ajmal) saves her, and she thanks him.
+Once, Vyjayanthi rides in Bharath's taxi and notices a man and his bike.
+She tells Bharath that her late husband had the same bike and died under mysterious circumstances, so she is investigating his death.
+One evening, when Suseela returns from a wedding in a cab, the driver tries to misbehave with her.
+Ganesh (Ajmal Ameer) saves her, and she thanks him.
+When Suseela goes home, she finds that Ganesh has missed his pendrive and tries to return it to him.
 When they meet again, Ganesh tries to pursue her inappropriately.
-Ganesh also finds that Suseela is in love with Bharath and warns her to cut off all ties with him.
+Ganesh also finds that Suseela is in love with Bharath and warns her to cut off all ties with Bharath.
 Suseela then meets Bharath and tells him about the problems that Ganesh created, but they find her client Roopala (Chaya Singh) trying to drown herself.
-They save her, and she tells about her problems with her abusive husband, Vasanth (John Vijay).
-Also, she inadvertently connected with Ganesh, who films her nude and blackmails her for money.
+They save her, and she tells about her problems with her abusive husband Vasanth (John Vijay).
+In addition to her woes, she inadvertently connected with a wrong person who had tricked her into unconsciousness and filmed her nude and is now blackmailing her for money.
+They find out that the person is none other than Ganesh.
 Bharath notices that Ganesh owns the bike that Vyjayanthi had mentioned.

-Meanwhile, retired businessman Murugesan (Anandaraj) loses money and jewels because of Ganesh.
+Meanwhile, retired businessman Murugesan (Anandaraj) tries to find female escorts but falls into Ganesh's trap and loses money and jewels.
 It is revealed that Ganesh is actually a conman who operates with Anitha (Vidya Pradeep) and Maya (Suja Varunee), and they cheat wealthy people and extort money from them.
-Murugesan follows Ganesh and finds his address with Narain's (Aadukalam Naren) help.
-Bharath also finds Ganesh's address and follows him to his house.
-A neighbor reports the men loitering near the house to the police.
-When the police arrives to investigate, they learn that Maya is murdered.
-Bharath is identified as a suspect.
-He assumes that Murugesan is the killer, but the latter reveals that she was dead before he went into the house.
+Murugesan follows Ganesh and finds his address with the help of Narain Vaidyanathan's (Aadukalam Naren), who gives Murugesan a ride by chance.
+That same night, Bharath also finds Ganesh's address and follows him to his house to retrieve Roopala's video and warn him to stay away from Suseela.
+Murugesan coincidentally goes into Ganesh's house at the same time to get back his stolen money and jewellery.
+As a result, Bharath spots Murugesan walking past him when he is about to enter.
+A neighbour reports the men loitering near the house to the police.
+When the police arrives to investigate, they learn that Maya is murdered, and Bharath is immediately identified as a suspect.
+He escapes from the police and assumes that Murugesan is the killer, but the latter reveals that she was already dead when he went into the house.
 Murugesan also accidentally picked up the murder weapon in a panicked state and left his own gun there.
+Bharath finds that the car that Ganesh and Anitha used to con Murugesan actually belonged to Narain.
 Narain also reveals that he was a victim of Ganesh.
-Maya had befriended him online, and they were in a relationship when Ganesh threatened both of them at gunpoint and stole Narain's money and car, but the police found the car and returned it to Narain.
+Maya had befriended him online, and they were in a relationship when Ganesh entered, threatened both of them at gunpoint, and stole Narain's money and car, but the police found the car and returned it to Narain.
 Narain had been thinking that Maya disappeared from his life, but he saw her with Ganesh.
 Unable to bear Maya's betrayal, Narain goes to her house to kill her, but he found her dead.
+However, Narain found that a different man was leaving the house when he entered.